johnnyreilly/pwa-react-typescript/BLOG.md

 The good folks of Google are aware that writing your own PWA can be tricky.
 There's much new behaviour to configure and be aware of; it's easy to make mistakes.
 Workbox is there to help ease the way forward by implementing default strategies for caching / offline behaviour which can be controlled through configuration.

 A downside of the usage of `Workbox` in `create-react-app` is that (as with most things `create-react-app`) there's little scope for configuration of your own if the defaults don't serve your purpose.
-This may change in the future, indeed [there's an open PR which can be tracked](https://github.com/facebook/create-react-app/pull/5369).
+This may change in the future, indeed [there's an open PR that adds this support](https://github.com/facebook/create-react-app/pull/5369).

 #### Icons and splash screens and A2HS, oh my!